aspose-barcode-cloud/aspose-barcode-cloud-docs/barcode/developer-guide/generating-and-saving-barcode/generate-format-and-manipulate-a-barcode-without-cloud-storage/_index.md

 weight: 20
 ---
 ## **Introduction**
 Aspose.BarCode for Cloud has provided the simplest API to generate a barcode and get image as a stream object in an easy way without using any cloud storage operation.
+This API can be used with any language: .NET, Java, PHP, Ruby, Rails, Python, jQuery and many more.

 ## **API Information**